johnnovak/easywave/README.md

 ww.writeListChunk()
 ```

-Finally, the `endFile()` method must be called that updates the master RIFF
+Finally, the `endFile()` method must be called that will updates the master
-chunk record with the correct size value and closes the file:
+RIFF chunk with the correct chunk size and close the file:

 ```nimrod
 ww.endFile()